What is an estuary?

 Acid events in the Anglesea River

 In recent years, the condition of the Anglesea River has been the subject of concern, due to the frequency and duration of acid events and several related fish death events.
-A review conducted by Professor Maher in 2011 concluded that acidic or low pH water in the Anglesea River results from natural processes in the catchment and that rainfall intensity and timing is the key determinant of whether or not an acid flush occurs.
+An independent scientific review in 2011 concluded that acidic or low pH water in the Anglesea River results from natural processes in the catchment and that rainfall intensity and timing is the key determinant of whether or not an acid flush occurs.

 If you notice dead or dying fish, crustaceans or eels contact the Environment Protection Authority on 1300 372 842 in the first instance.
 The Corangamite CMA, EPA and Surf Coast Shire Council will be in constant liaison during an acid event and will be adhering to the Acid Event Response Plan.